x157/x157.github.io/UE5/LyraStarterGame/Health-and-Damage/index.md

 # UE5 Lyra Health and Damage

-At its core, Lyra's Health and Damage system is based on GAS.
+At its core, Lyra's Health and Damage system is based on the Gameplay Ability System (GAS).

 Even if you choose not to use Lyra, if you use GAS, giving your actors health and dealing damage or healing to them is going to be very, very similar to how it is done in Lyra.